MarkPengJZ/AutoClicker-with-ImageDetection/README.md

 # Guide
 1. Select screen area where you want to search for Picture
 2. Select Picture to Find
-3.Decide how many times to repeat Cycle and Start
+3. Decide how many times to repeat Cycle and Start

 # Future Enhancement
 - Record and Replay Function